 - 18. How should the country reviews be featured and discussed at the formal HLPF meeting? - 19.
 How can national reviews give adequate attention to the means of implementation?
-How can they help to mobilize new support and partnerships?
-This similarly ties in to question 22.
-Mobilization of new support is difficult if such stakeholders are not brought into the discussion and review. - 20.
+How can they help to mobilize new support and partnerships? - 20.
 What kind of outcome should result from the HLPF national reviews of implementation, and how could there be a follow-up to these reviews?